Careers360 Logo

 Answer:

-If the habitat of animals is disturbed, it means their home and foods all are going to have vanished for them.
+If the habitat of animals is disturbed, it means their home and food all are going to have vanished for them.

-So they start migrating to the land areas for the search of food and shelter, where people live, and this is dangerous for those people.
+So they start migrating to the land areas in search of food and shelter, where people live, and this is dangerous for those people.

 Also, animals can get killed by others.
 As a result whole ecological system is starting to unbalancing.